 Years ago I had ordered the Individual Deceased Personnel File (IDPF) of Richard Wiegand and had to wait for over two years to obtain it.
 When it finally came in, I discovered that, when his body had arrived at Henri Chapelle (at that time temporary cemetery) the Graves Registration Service medical examiner Robert C. Mallory had notated that, beside severe injuries, both his arms and legs were disarticulated.
 This did not match with the story that Wiegand was KIA by machine gun fire of the Panther tank.
 Listening to the story of David Fennessey, it matched much better.
 Not the machine gun fire but the blast and impact of the shot must have killed Richard Wiegand.
 It is also possible that Wiegand got killed by another shot by one of the Panther tanks.

 For a long time I have been trying to find out how many men perished in this battle and this question is a tough one….
 Because this event occurred in the early morning of December 25th and it was the start of a long day with battles, we cannot be certain who was killed where.
-Some names, like Earl Naumann and Jesse M. Wingo (both killed by friendly fire), we can affirm.
-We will keep working on this list.
+Some names, like Earl Naumann, I can affirm.
+I will keep working on this list.

 In 2010 I made contact with the family of Richard Wiegand and they provided a picture of him.
 It was an incredible moment to finally see this man, who managed to block the entire 2nd SS Division “Das Reich”.
 A couple of months ago I found another picture.